davidmenger/botnaut/README.md

     res.text('Hello!');
 });

+// route with matching function (the function is considered as matcher
-// route with matching function router.use('action', req => req.text() === 'a', (req, res) => {
+// in case of the function accepts zero or one arguments) router.use('action', req => req.text() === 'a', (req, res) => {
     res.text('Hello!');
+});

+// use multiple reducers
+router.use('/path', reducer1, reducer2)
+   .next('exitAction', (data, req, res, postBack, next) => {
+       postBack('anotherAction', { someData: true })
    });

 // append router with exit action router.use('/path', subRouter)